January 30, 2025

 What Is Spasmodic Dysphonia?
 RFK Jr.’s Condition Makes His Voice Raspy

-x Spasmodic dysphonia is a neurological condition that causes certain muscles in the “voice box,” or larynx, to spasm, often making the voice sound raspy, strained or breathy.
+Spasmodic dysphonia is a neurological condition that causes certain muscles in the “voice box,” or larynx, to spasm, often making the voice sound raspy, strained or breathy.
 Robert F. Kennedy Jr. started developing symptoms of the condition in 1996, when he was making most of his income from speaking engagements.
-He said he
+He said he went from

 What Is Spasmodic Dysphonia?
 RFK Jr.’s Condition Makes His Voice Raspy Read More »